gatsbyjs/gatsby/docs/blog/2018-11-06-gatsby-for-apps/index.md

 What if I told you... that using a Gatsby application enables all of these traditional web-app like experiences because a Gatsby _site_ is an application?

 Every Gatsby application that's deployed isn't merely static.
 It's _as much_ static HTML rendered up-front, as possible.
-Then client-side JavaScript (via React!) is enabled to serve as the engine for your next, great web app experience.
+Then client-side JavaScript (via React!) takes over as the engine for your next, great web app experience.
 A quick overview of Gatsby's general build process is effective to illustrate the concept.
-Consider:

 1. Inject pages with data (from [GraphQL][gatsby-graphql] or even [unstructured data outside of GraphQL][gatsby-unstructured])
 1. Use the [ReactDOMServer.renderToString][react-dom-render-to-string] to server-side render React pages to _HTML_ files